Hot tub sales, construction, service, maintenance

 SERVICE AND REPAIR

-We fix nearly all hot tubs.
-Shoot us an email about your problem tub, we'll schedule a diagnosis visit, and send an estimate for repair.
+Shoot us an email about your problem tub!
+We'll come out for a diagnosis visit and than send an estimate for repair.

 Every hot tub owner knows that the one difficult aspect of hot tub ownership can be maintenance.
 You want the water to be clean when you get off work and are ready to get in.
 If the water is ignored, it will begin its devolution into primordial ooze.